blinkdog/websocket/README.md

   server that speaks WebSocket.

 * Use Guava's EventBus to create an evented I/O object that speaks WebSocket.

+* Create a WebSocketChannel to provide WebSocket protocol support for NIO channels.

 ## License
 This program is free software: you can redistribute it and/or modify